 A significant drawback of hydrogen fuel cells in vehicles is energy efficiency.
 The overall energy efficiency of a battery-operated vehicle is around 70-80%, whereas the efficiency of a hydrogen fuel cell plummets to around 30-40%, due to the complex process that the hydrogens goes through (both before and after it gets to a vehicle) in order to generate energy.
 From the point at which the energy is generated, hydrogen goes through 5 processes before it powers a vehicle, losing on average 14% of efficiency at each stage.
 In comparison, electricity simply needs to be transported and stored.

-There’s still work and innovation to be done in both fuel cell and battery-operated vehicles in order to make them as efficient and viable for mass markets as possible, but it’s clear that over their lifetime, they represent a significant reduction in emissions compared to ICE vehicles.
+There’s still work and innovation to be done in both fuel cell and battery-operated vehicles in order to make them as efficient and viable for mass markets as possible.
+When discussing ‘fuel cell vs battery electric’, the most important aspect to recognise for both is that it’s clear that over their lifetime, they represent a significant reduction in emissions compared to ICE vehicles.

 Elmelin work closely with manufacturers in low-carbon vehicle technology to help improve the safety and efficiency of vehicles through innovative mica-based insulation solutions.
 If you’d like to find out more, get in touch.